 Emphasis is on constructivism as the approach to teaching children mathematical concepts.
 Research based teaching strategies and appropriate use of concrete materials for the young child and the NCTM standards are addressed.
-Prerequisites: MATH 203, admission to Teacher Education Program.
+Prerequisites: MATH 203 and admission to Teacher Education Program.
+Co-requisite: ECED 329.
 Three semester hours.